ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 # Deployment Examples {#sec-appendix}

-This section provides examples to illustrate the distribution of the metrics.
+This section provides examples to illustrate examples of CATS metrics distribution.
 These examples are not deployment recommendations.

+The following example mainly describes a per-instance computing-related metric distribution for illustration pruposes.
+Such information may be aggregated into a single advertisement.
+That is, n the case of distributing aggregated per-site computing-related metrics, the per-instance CSCI-ID information will not be included in the advertisement.
+Instead, a per-site CSCI-ID may be used in case multiple sites are connected to the Egress CATS-Forwarder to explicitly indicate the site from where the aggregated metrics come.

 ## Distributed Model {#sec-met-dist1}

 {{fig-cats-example-overlay}} shows an example of how CATS metrics can be disseminated in the distributed model.
 There is a client attached to the network via "CATS-Forwarder 1".
 There are three service contact instances of the service with CS-ID "1": two service contact instances with CSCI-IDs "1" and "2", respectively, are located at "Service Site 2" attached via "CATS-Forwarder 2"; the third service contact instance is located at "Service Site 3" attached via "CATS-Forwarder 3" and with CSCI-ID "3".
 There is also a second service with CS-ID "2" with only one service contact instance located at "Service Site 3".

-In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Forwarder 2" distributes the computing metrics for both service contact instances (i.e., (CS-ID 1, CSCI-ID 1) and (CS-ID 1, CSCI-ID 2)).
-Note that this information may be aggregated into a single advertisement, but in this case, the metrics for each service contact instance are indicated separately.
-Similarly, the C-SMA agent located at "Service Site 3" advertises the computing metrics for the two services hosted by "Service Site 3".
-The C-SMA may distribute the computing metrics to the Egress CATS-Forwarder 3.
-Then the computing metrics can be redistributed by the Egress CATS-Forwarder to the Ingress CATS-Forwarder.
+The C-SMA collocated with "CATS-Forwarder 2" distributes the computing metrics for both service contact instances (i.e., (CS-ID 1, CSCI-ID 1) and (CS-ID 1, CSCI-ID 2)).
+Similarly, the C-SMA located at "Service Site 3" advertises the computing metrics for the two services hosted by "Service Site 3".
+The C-SMA may distribute the computing metrics to the Egress "CATS-Forwarder 3".
+Then, the computing metrics can be redistributed by the Egress CATS-Forwarder to the Ingress CATS-Forwarder.
 The C-SMA also may directly distribute the computing metrics to the Ingress CATS-Forwarder.

-The computing metric advertisements are processed by the C-PS hosted by "CATS-Forwarder 1".
+The computing metrics advertisements are processed by the C-PS hosted by "CATS-Forwarder 1".
 The C-PS also processes network metric advertisements sent by the C-NMA.
 All metrics are used by the C-PS to select the most relevant path that leads to the Egress CATS-Forwarder according to the initial client's service request, the service that is requested ("CS-ID 1" or "CS-ID 2"), the state of the service contact instances as reported by the metrics, and the state of the network.

 ~~~ aasvg
         Service CS-ID 1, contact instance CSCI-ID 1 <computing metrics>